OxfordSemantic/AdvancedWorkshop/3_5-ComplexRecursion/3_5-ComplexRecursion.md

 **Use the bulb to highlight the facts that have been inferred.**

-## Finding the first and last members of the chain
+## 🔬 &nbsp; Finding the first and last members of the chain

 Next we need to identify the first and last members of the chains we've created: